 Through this simple routine was part of my childhood world my dad demonstrated the importance of seeking God in prayer.
 His presence made an impact.
 He didn’t have to pray like Billy Graham to show the value of prayer.

 Attending church and participating in the family of God was another way that my father led our family to seek God’s kingdom and righteousness.
 Attending church is still an important value we share with our children.
+Demonstrating faith and teaching God’s Word are also important ways of building the kingdom of God in our own homes.

-Seek God’s righteousness.
+Godly fathers seek God’s righteousness.

 Caring for people was my father’s greatest gift.
 At home and at work, he valued people.
 I always knew that I was deeply loved, even when my father faced challenges or was busy at work.
 His heart for people showed me the importance of loving others.